udemirezen/pinn_clusters/README.md

 Additional information can be found in the line-by-line explanations provided in the code comments.

+## loss.py

-## formulations, optimization.py, loss.py, loss_colo.py, model.py
+## formulations, optimization.py, model.py
-Required files with functions for training PINNs. "loss.py" and "loss_colo.py" define the loss functions used for testing. "loss.py" should be used for training with fixed collocation points, while "loss_colo.py" should be used for training using collocation resampling.
+Required files with functions for training PINNs.
+Add more detail later.

 loss.py and loss_colo.py differ by the following.